Connecticut vacation rentals

 Small towns sprinkled throughout the state like Mystic, Wethersfield, and Bristol give travelers a peek into Connecticut's pioneering heritage.
 More than half of the state is covered by woodland, making it a natural paradise for outdoor activities.
 Whether you’re exploring the maple- and birch-filled forests of the Eastern Uplands, with their stellar hiking and mountain biking trails, or the rugged Taconic Mountain Range — home to Connecticut’s highest peak, Mount Frissell, and the state’s ski resorts — there’s no shortage of fun to be had in the Constitution State.

 When is the best time to stay in a vacation rental in Connecticut?

-In autumn, the clear skies and brilliant foliage attract onlookers to Connecticut, making it one of the most popular times of year to visit.
+In autumn, the clear skies and brilliant foliage attract onlookers to Connecticut, making it one of the most popular times of year to book a vacation rental.
 It’s not just the leaves that will catch your attention.
 Picking apples from the U-pick orchards, plucking oversized pumpkins from their patches, and getting lost in a corn maze are also popular autumn activities.
 Spring is great for hiking and biking through the blossoming daffodils and dogwood trees — take note of the many blossom festivals that spring up across the state.
 Summer means packed beaches and parks along the shoreline, but don’t overlook the many great rural campsites.
 Just know that the weather will be hot and humid.
 January is often the coldest month, when the state becomes a haven for skiing and tubing.